 After the meetings in Melbourne, delegates from Barcelona and Hamburg traveled to Canberra and Brisbane respectively.
 In Brisbane, Barcelona delegates focused their visit on the upcoming Olympic Games 2032 to be held in Brisbane as well as on innovation precincts.
 They visited St Lucia Campus of Queensland University and the Planning Institute of Australia, where they participated in the workshop “Brisbane 2032 Legacy: Insights from Barcelona”.
 Discussions were also held with the Boggo Road Innovation Precinct to exchange experiences on the innovation district governance and on urban planning opportunities for both cities.

-In Canberra, delegates from Hamburg met with the Canberra Innovation Network, where they discussed the innovation approach as part of urban development.
+In Canberra, delegates from Hamburg met with representatives from the Canberra Innovation Network, who showed them a company implementing drone services for city logistics.
+They also discussed the wider innovation approach as part of urban development.
 The programme then focused on climate action, including meetings with the ACT Office for Climate Action and Environment and the Directorate for Sustainable Development.
 On day 2, representatives from both cities also discussed how to initiate cooperation between cultural facilities and increase bilateral tourism.
 Meetings were held with ArtsACT and VisitCanberra.
 Delegates from Hamburg were also able to meet with the German Embassy in Canberra,